kyma-project/serverless/docs/configurability-of-serverless.md

 ## Dependencies

-There are other kyma modules that are watched by serverless manager:
+There are other kyma modules that are watched by serverless operator:
  - Eventing (soft dependency)
  - Telemetry (soft dependency)